Dennis Sitali Alibuzwi

-Lieutenant General Dennis Sitali Alibuzwi, also Dennis Alibuzwi, is a Zambian military officer who has been the Commander of the Zambian Army since 29 August 2021.
+Lieutenant General Dennis Sitali Alibuzwi, also Dennis Alibuzwi, is a Zambian military officer who served as the Commander of the Zambian Army from 29 August 2021 to September 12, 2024.
 He was promoted from the rank of Major General to Lieutenant General, on the day that he was appointed Commander of the Army.
 He replaced Lieutenant General William Sikazwe, who served in that role between December 2018 and August 2021.
 The Zambian Army is one of the three components of the Zambian Defence Force.